1

 Max Tegmark (main proponent) |

-infinite universe with fractal structure at all scales.) |
+(Generally an infinite universe with fractal structure at all scales.) |

-A multi-verse (or meta-universe) is the hypothetical
+A multiverse (or meta-universe) is the hypothetical

 set of multiple possible universes (including our universe).
 The

-different universes within a multi-verse are called parallel universes
+different universes within a multiverse are called parallel universes

 or "parallel worlds."

-The narrow meaning of "multi-verse" applies to a set of
+The narrow meaning of "multiverse" applies to a set of

 disconnected space-times.
 The broad meaning includes virtually any